 - Make sure you follow our guide for creating the perfect Pinterest graphic here.

 - Create keyword rich descriptions for EVERY pin.
 Those from your own site as well as those you pin from other sites.
 Descriptions can be up to 500 characters, and we recommend using all 500 if you can.

 - Make sure that others pinning your content have access to your keyword rich description.
 Do this by adding it to the alt tag on the picture on the back end of your site.

 - Include some incentive to click in your description to optimize click through.

 The best advice one can give on Pinterest is to experiment.
 While SEO rules apply here, they are not the same as on Google.
 You will want to explore Pinterest and look into what keywords seem to be working for others.
 Try their search function and make note of what auto populates as you type in keywords.
+Utilize the Pinterest Trends tool for keywords that fit your niche.
 Then do some trial and error.
 Try different looks with your pins as well as a variety of keywords.
 You will know when you land on the right combination via your analytics.
 Once you find that perfect combo, be sure to try to repeat it for other articles on your site.

 You are now ready to master SEO and Pinterest.
 So, tell us, are you ready to jump into Pinterest with both feet?
 Be sure to see our article on what scheduler to use as well then get started with your account and creating that perfect pin.